-The market is is a non-profit run by a Board of Directors, all volunteers from the community, with support from the Town of New Castle.
+The market operates as a non-profit, run by a Board of Directors, all volunteers from the community, with support from the Town of New Castle.

 Pascale Le Draoulec, our market director, grew up in California to French expat parents who foraged for everything from snails and watercress, and would drive a hundred miles for a good Crottin de Chevre or baguette, before farmer’s markets became a thing there.
 The markets of Provence and Santa Monica are her inspiration.
 Pascale also runs the Hastings and Irvington farmers markets.
 She is also a former restaurant critic and author.
-You can read her blog every week here.
+You can read her blog every week here on the website.